infopark/scrivito_seo_page_extender/README.md

 ### Word density

 For a word density table, render the partial for it.
-The type of your attribute have to be :widgetlist, :string or :html
+The type of your attribute have to be `:widgetlist`, `:string` or `:html

 ```ruby
 <%= render 'seo_page_extender/word_density', obj: @obj, attribute: :attribute %>
 ```

 The Gem includes a stop word list for english.
-If you need more languages or different words, you can create e method in your `obj.rb`.
+If you need more languages or different words, you can create a method in your `obj.rb`.

 ```ruby
   # in obj.rb